abbas-taher/wordladder-search-problem/README.md

         pathlst = self.ladder(word, remain)
         if pathlst:
             return ([begin] + pathlst)

 ### v2.
 Tree Search: Shortest Path

-The code below is quite similar to the So far we have not done , so lets add this code to our class which not looks as follows:
+Of course, the method of returning the first path found while traversing the search tree is not good enough because we are interested in finding the shortest path amongst all possible paths.
+The code below is quite similar to the one above, but with a few changes in the ladder method:

 ### v3.
 Tree Pruning